• Skip to primary navigation

 Serving Suggestion:

 Serve Pitlai as a side dish for Rice.
-Both as a thick dish or a little more watery that it can be mixed in rice.
+You can mix it with rice and serve it both as a thick dish or a little more watery consistency.
 Traditionally you serve with a serving of ghee topped over rice and enjoy.

 To make it Vegan, you can skip the ghee.